 DEMI deliberately employs a naive style and paints mainly children.
 Although rooted in her personal history, these subjects are fanciful and universal, with powerful social and political overtones.

-Since 1998 the Smithsonian's Archives of American Art has been collecting DEMI's primary records (correspondence, notebooks, drawings, photographs, catalogues).
+Her painting "Black Angel" has recently been included in the Smithsonian's American Art Museum Art collection and since 1998 the Smithsonian's Archives of American Art has been collecting DEMI's primary records (correspondence, notebooks, drawings, photographs, catalogues).
 DEMI's works are featured in many public and private collections worldwide and have been widely exhibited in Galleries and Museums, including Switzerland, France, Panama, Puerto Rico and the United States.

 Feminist Artist Statement